 Sec.
-74.190. - Application for permit or approval.
+74.190.
+Application for permit or approval.

-(a) Applications for access driveways shall follow the universal application procedures prescribed in Chapter 2 of the Land Development Code.
-Including, but not limited to the provisions for Completeness Review and Application Review by internal departments and external agencies.
-Type I driveway approaches.
+(a) Type I driveway approaches.
 To obtain a permit or approval of a driveway approach as required by section 74.189, the contractor or authorized representative shall file with the city engineer an application in writing on a form to be furnished for that purpose.
 Each application shall describe the proposed work and shall describe the private property adjacent to the proposed work on public property either by lot, block, tract, house number and location on the street or similar description which will readily identify and definitely locate the site of the construction.
-Each applicant shall give any other pertinent information required by the city engineer.
+Each applications for access driveways shall follow the universal application procedures prescribed in Chapter 2 of the Development Code including, but not limited to, the provisions for Completeness Review and Application Review by internal departments and external agencies.

-- (b) Type II driveway approaches.
+(b) Type II driveway approaches.
 To obtain a permit or approval of a driveway approach as required by section 74.189, the applicant or his authorized representative shall file with the city engineer an application in writing on a form to be furnished for that purpose.
-The application shall include a lot or plot plan furnished by the applicant in a form approved by the city engineer and shall be drawn to scale or shall show all dimensions required to locate the driveway approach and other facilities required to be shown by this section and shall include the following: - (1) The dimensions and location of proposed driveway approaches. - (2) Parking layout and the location of any proposed buildings or structures. - (3) All existing driveway approaches or curb openings located on the adjoining tract or lot and within 50 feet of the common property line. - (4) All existing buildings or structures on abutting property, if buildings are located within 50 feet of the extension of the driveway approach or proposed driveway approach. - (5) All existing and/or proposed sidewalks, driveway approaches, curbs, gutters, pavements, public utility or signal poles, storm sewer inlets, manholes, fire hydrants or other appurtenances that may affect the location of construction and all trees with trunks measuring 15 inches or greater in circumference as measured 41⁄2 feet above natural ground, located in the street right-of-way adjacent to the lot or tract affected by the proposed construction. - (6) Street width and curb openings on the opposite side of the roadway and, if applicable, median openings within the same limits of subsections (b)(3) and (4) of this section. - (7) The distance to all intersecting public streets which are within 100 feet of proposed driveway approaches or as needed to properly locate the proposed driveway approaches. - (8) A certificate by the applicant that the proposed driveway approach will comply in all respects as required by the city's standard specifications and details as maintained in the engineering department"City of Austin Standard Specifications," maintained in the office of the city secretary. - a.
+The application shall include a lot or plot plan furnished by the applicant in a form approved by the city engineer and shall be drawn to scale or shall show all dimensions required to locate the driveway approach and other facilities required to be shown by this section and shall include the following:

+- (1) The dimensions and location of proposed driveway approaches. - (2) Parking layout and the location of any proposed buildings or structures.

+- (3) All existing driveway approaches or curb openings located on the adjoining tract or lot and within 50 feet of the common property line. - (4) All existing buildings or structures on abutting property, if buildings are located within 50 feet of the extension of the driveway approach or proposed driveway approach. - (5) All existing and/or proposed sidewalks, driveway approaches, curbs, gutters, pavements, public utility or signal poles, storm sewer inlets, manholes, fire hydrants or other appurtenances that may affect the location of construction and all trees with trunks measuring 15 inches or greater in circumference as measured 41/2 feet above natural ground, located in the street right-of-way adjacent to the lot or tract affected by the proposed construction. - (6) Street width and curb openings on the opposite side of the roadway and, if applicable, median openings within the same limits of subsections (b)(3) and (4) of this section. - (7) The distance to all intersecting public streets which are within 100 feet of proposed driveway approaches or as needed to properly locate the proposed driveway approaches. - (8) A certificate by the applicant that the proposed driveway approach will comply in all respects as required by the "City of Austin Standard Specifications," maintained in the office of the city secretary. - a.
 For any construction standard variance, a certificate of variance signed by the city engineer. - b.
 Additional information concerning unique physical site characteristics as the city engineer may, in his discretion, require. - (9) The method of disposal and the disposal site for all unused material, dirt, debris and loose concrete.

 Sec.
-74.191. - Review of plans.
+74.191.
+Review of plans.
+Reserved.